Pan Am

-Pan American World Airways, originally founded as Pan American Airways and more commonly known as Pan Am, was an airline that was the principal and largest international air carrier and unofficial flag carrier of the United States for much of the 20th century.
-The first airline to fly worldwide, it pioneered innovations such as jumbo jets and computerized reservation systems, and introduced the first American jetliner in 1958.
-Until its dissolution on December 4, 1991, Pan Am "epitomized the luxury and glamour of intercontinental travel", and it remains a cultural icon of the 20th century, identified by its blue globe logo ("The Blue Meatball"), the use of the word "Clipper" in its aircraft names and call signs, and the white uniform caps of its pilots.
+Pan American World Airways, originally founded as Pan American Airways and more commonly known as Pan Am, was a major airline in the United States that was the largest international air carrier for much of the 20th century.
+The first airline to fly worldwide, it pioneered innovations such as jumbo jets and computerized reservation systems, and introduced the first American jetliner, the Boeing 707, in 1958.
+Until its dissolution on December 4, 1991, Pan Am was, and remains a cultural icon of the 20th century, identified by its blue globe logo ("The Blue Meatball"), the use of the word "Clipper" in its aircraft names and call signs, and the white uniform caps of its pilots.

 Founded in 1927 by two U.S. Army Air Corps majors, Pan Am began as a scheduled airmail and passenger service flying between Key West, Florida, and Havana, Cuba.
 In the 1930s, under the leadership of American entrepreneur Juan Trippe, the airline purchased a fleet of flying boats and focused its route network on Central and South America, gradually adding transatlantic and transpacific destinations.
 By the mid-20th century, Pan Am enjoyed a near monopoly on international routes.
 It led the aircraft industry into the Jet Age by acquiring new jetliners such as the Boeing 707 and Boeing 747.
 Pan Am's modern fleet allowed it to fly larger numbers of passengers, at a longer range, and with fewer stops than rivals.
 Its primary hub and flagship terminal was the Worldport at John F. Kennedy International Airport in New York City.

 During its peak between the late 1950s and early 1970s, Pan Am had an advanced fleet, highly trained staff, and amenities.
 In 1970, it flew 11 million passengers to 86 countries, with destinations in every continent except Antarctica.
 In an era dominated by flag carriers that were wholly or majority-owned by governments, Pan Am became the unofficial national carrier of the United States.
 It was a founding member of the International Air Transport Association (IATA), the global airline industry association.

-Beginning in the mid-1970s, Pan Am began facing a series of challenges both internal and external, along with rising competition from the deregulation of the airline industry in 1978.
+In the mid-1970s, Pan Am began facing a series of challenges both internal and external, along with rising competition from the deregulation of the American airline industry in 1978.
 After several attempts at financial restructuring and rebranding throughout the 1980s, Pan Am gradually sold off its assets before declaring bankruptcy in 1991.
 When it ceased operations, the airline's trademark was the second-most-recognized worldwide.
 To travelers and many Americans, its closure signified the end of the golden age of air travel.
 Its brand, iconography, and contributions to the industry remain well known in the 21st century.
 The airline's name and imagery were purchased in 1998 by railroad holding company Guilford Transportation Industries, which changed its name to Pan Am Systems and adopted Pan Am's logo.